 Ginny is a retired young 62 year old woman who has type 2 diabetes, along with her husband Ron.
 She was diagnosed in her mid-40’s after her divorce.
 Read more

-Hannah is a student nutritionist (BHSc Nutritional & Dietetic Medicine), blogger and recipe creator who is passionate about empowering people to create their own nutritious and delicious food.
+Hannah is a nutritionist, blogger and recipe creator who is passionate about empowering people to create their own nutritious and delicious food.
 Read more

 Jeanne Hecht, MPA, PMP

 Jeanne Hecht is Senior Vice President and Global Head of Site and Patient Networks at Quintiles, a position she was appointed to in October 2014.
 In this role, Jeanne is responsible for leading, implementing, and driving a site and patient network-centric global strategy that leverages leading-edge technology.
 Read more